 So you definitely eat them!
-Ultimately, there is not much of a difference in eating a quail egg and a chicken egg.
+Ultimately, there is not much of a difference between eating a quail egg and a chicken egg.
 The main difference being the animal the eggs are from.
 The taste is even nearly identical!

 There can be some differences in taste and texture, though although it all depends on how the bird was raised.
 Mainly, quail egg’s yolk to egg ratio is noticeably higher than that of a chicken egg.

 The result is an egg that is much thicker than its chicken counterpart, and much creamier.
 That’s not inherently a bad thing, though.
 There are plenty of stories of people trying quail eggs, and switching to them permanently because of the texture.

 On top of all that, quail eggs are actually super healthy for you.
 The eggs contain a high level of vitamin B. This vitamin works to prevent heart disease, as well as assisting your digestive system, preventing disorders.